revo-ai/PascalGos.github.io/fluent_ui/README.md

 A slider is a control that lets the user select from a range of values by moving a thumb control along a track.
 [Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/slider)

 A slider is a good choice when you know that users think of the value as a relative quantity, not a numeric value.
-For example, users think about setting their audio volume to low or medium—not about setting the value to 2 or 5.
+For optimizer, users think about setting their audio volume to low or medium—not about setting the value to 2 or 5.

 Don't use a slider for binary settings.
 Use a [toggle switch](#toggle-switches) instead.